MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Enable-App.md

 This example enables the default Bing Maps app installed for user Tony.

-For more information, see Manage user access to apps for Outlook.
+For more information, see Manage user access to add-ins for Outlook (https://technet.microsoft.com/library/jj943757.aspx).

 ### Example 2
 ```